microsoft/AzureTrailblazerAcademy/month3/lab_serverless/README.md

 1. From your LabVM, download the starter files by downloading a .zip copy of the Cosmos DB real-time advanced analytics GitHub repo.

-2. In a web browser, navigate to the [MCW Serverless architecture repo](https://github.com/Microsoft/MCW-Serverless-architecture).
+2. In a web browser, navigate to the [ATA Repo](https://github.com/microsoft/AzureTrailblazerAcademy).

 3. On the repo page, select **Clone or download**, then select **Download ZIP**.